hythamsa/Arista/Ansible/README.md

 ## [*EOS Upgrades*](https://github.com/hythamsa/Arista/tree/master/Ansible/EOS_Upgrades)
 Written for a customer demonstrating the ability to perform upgrades against Arista's EOS across an inventory.
 The playbook gathers basic facts, performs a pre-upgrade check to ensure that the target revision of the EOS image is greater than the EOS image currently installed.
 Future revisions may further incorporate pre-checks for md5 verification, switch uptime, hadware compatibility, and flash size.
 Once the one, and only pre-check is completed the playbook will upload the EOS image, and execute a reboot.
-Once the reboot has been executed the "wait_for" module is initialized attemping to connect to 22/tcp after a 2 minute grace period.
-When the switch returns eos_facts module is executed to gather facts for post-upgrade verification ensuring the target revision, and what is now installed on the switch match.
+When the reboot of the switch is initiated, the "wait_for" module is initialized attemping to connect to port 22/tcp after a 2 minute grace period.
+When the switch returns eos_facts module is executed to gather facts for post-upgrade verification ensuring the target revision that is now installed on the switch is correct.

 **Sample run:**\
 _ansible-playbook eos_upgrade.yml --limit=harness_